NuGet/docs.microsoft.com-nuget/docs/consume-packages/install-use-packages-nuget-cli.md

 ## Install a specific version of a package

-The `install` command installs the latest version of a package, unless you specify a different version.
+The `install` command installs the latest version of a package unless you specify a different version.
 To install a specific version of a package, use the `-Version` option:

 ```cli
 nuget install <packageID | configFilePath> -Version <version>